- Distance from Los Angeles: 74 miles

 While the world-famous Monterey Bay Aquarium is perhaps the most well-known attraction for Monterey, this gorgeous coastal town warrants a visit for plenty of other reasons.
 Its array of activities is almost as boundless as its beauty—in a weekend, you can explore its quaint downtown and bustling Cannery Row and Fisherman's Wharf, walk or bike along miles of beautiful seaside trails, and dig into just-caught seafood at top-notch restaurants.

 Just four miles away is Carmel-by-the-Sea, an upscale enclave that beckons with blocks of charming shops and restaurants, plus plenty of nearby options for beaches and hikes.
-Plus, this is prime whale-watching territory, with year-round opportunities to see the majestic creatures.
-In short, these side-by-side towns make for an ideal family getaway, whether you're after education, adventure, or R & R. No matter what's on the itinerary, though, be sure to bring the camera, as there's a photo opp around every corner. –By Blane Bachelor
+This is prime whale-watching territory, with year-round opportunities to see the majestic creatures.
+In short, these side-by-side towns make for an ideal family getaway, whether you're after education, adventure, or rest and relaxation.
+No matter what's on the itinerary, though, be sure to bring the camera, as there's a photo opp around every corner. – By Blane Bachelor

 Monterey and Carmel Cheat Sheet